phastmike/avr-ham-repeater/README.md

 The LED indicating POWER ON is not on the schematic above.
 A power cable from the led directly into the 13.8V DC Input with a resistor in serie was used.

+NOTES:

+- AVcc should be connected to VCC.
+(ADCs not used)
+- All unused IOs are configured as OUTPUTS and tied to LOW level

 ### Layout

 ![schematic](./schematic/avr_rpt_layout.png)